 Charging the speaker

-The speaker can be operated by connecting it to an AC outlet via the USB AC adaptor (commercially available) or by using the built-in battery.
+The speaker is capable of running on power either from an AC outlet connected by a USB AC adaptor (commercially available) or from the rechargeable built-in battery.

-When using the speaker for the first time, be sure to charge the built-in battery for more than 1 hour before turning on the power.
+When using the speaker for the first time, be sure to charge the built-in battery for more than 1 hour before turning on the speaker.

 - Connect the speaker to an AC outlet to charge it.

-Connect the micro-USB cable (supplied) to the DC IN 5V jack on the speaker, and then connect the other end to a USB AC adaptor (commercially available).
-After that, plug the USB AC adaptor into an AC outlet.
+Connect one end of a USB Type-C® cable to the DC IN 5V port on the speaker and the other end to a USB AC adaptor (commercially available), and then connect the USB AC adaptor to an AC outlet.

-The CHARGE indicator lights up in orange while charging.
+The CHARGE indicator lights up in orange while charging is in progress.

-The estimated charging time differs depending on the power output capacity of the connected USB AC adaptor (commercially available).
-Depending on the type and specification of the USB AC adaptor and micro-USB cable, the charging time may take longer than the time stated below.
-The time stated below may vary depending on the ambient temperature or conditions of use.
+The estimated charging time varies depending on the power output capacity of the connected USB AC adaptor (commercially available).
+In addition, it may take longer than the charging time stated below depending on the type and specification of the USB AC adaptor and USB cable.
+The charging time may differ from the time stated below depending on the ambient temperature or the usage of the speaker as well.

-The following time is stated as the reference time.
+The following time is stated as a reference.

 * Time that is required to charge the empty built-in battery to its full capacity when the speaker turns off.